clicon/clixon-docs/install.rst

 You may also need to install cmake and libevent2/libevent-dev.

-Evhtp requires openssl 1.1 API.
+Evhtp requires openssl 1.1 API which is NOT default in Ubuntu 16.0.4, CentOS 7 for example.

 Build fcgi from source
 ----------------------